Northrop Mall Historic District: Tate Hall, 1926

 Built as the Physics Building, it was later renamed to John T. Tate Hall, after John Torrence Tate Sr., a physics professor at the university.
 Having already had two renovations in the 1960s, the building underwent a third in 2017, at the cost of 92.5 million dollars.
 A significant portion of the interior was replaced, labs considered to be obsolete were turned into flexible spaces, and a large auditorium was constructed.
 The building currently houses the Department of Earth and Environmental Sciences, and the School of Physics and Astronomy, including the Minnesota Institute for Astrophysics and the William I. Fine Theoretical Physics Institute.
-Tate also contains a historic observatory with a 10 and a half inch refracting telescope.
+Tate also contains a historic observatory with a 10.5 inch refracting telescope.